 Editor – Josh, you are not a stranger to the music world.
 You have been involved in songwriting and performing for many years.
-Where did it all come from and how did your musical journey began?
+Where did it all come from and how did your musical journey begin?

 Cunningham – Playing and writing music is something I have done since my teenage years.
 As a thirteen year old kid growing up in the backwoods of a small rural town in Australia, I became absolutely obsessed with the guitar.
 Not only did it give me something to do with my time, it also gave me a vehicle for expression.
 Some years earlier, my whole family had started guitar lessons, but I was too small for the instrument so they gave me a ukulele instead.
 Shortly after that, the family moved to a town where there were no uke teachers and I gradually lost interest in it.